Creating checksum-protected library using RX tools

 This Technical Note shows how to create an absolutely placed library (functions and data), that can be integrity-checked using a checksum.

-The idea is that the library can be separately verified and possibly certified once, and later on used by other applications.
-The library is compiled and linked in a separate Embedded Workbench project.
+The idea is that the library can be separately verified and possibly certified once, and later used by other applications.

-The output is one ordinary ELF (or HEX) file, and one output file containing the exported symbols.
 The symbols are exported using the “isymexport“-tool, described in the C/C++ Development Guide, chapter “The IAR Absolute Symbol Exporter - isymexport”.

 Solution